nellileinonen/button-game/README.md

 - 40 points on every 100th
 - 250 points on every 500th game button click in the game.

 The total amount of clicks in the counter is not shown to the players.
 They only see the amount of clicks to the next possibility to earn points.
 And, according to the rules mentioned above, that is always 10 or less.
-They are also notified when they win points but losing points only decreases the score shown to the user all the time.
+They are also notified when they win points but losing points only decreases the score shown to the player all the time.

-If the player loses all his points, he is given the chance to restart the game with 20 points.
+The player is given the possibility to restart the game with 20 points in case the points fall to 0.

 ## Project structure